MattRoger/giphyGen/README.md

 # 7 Deadly Sins giphyGen :smiling_imp:
+This is page searches the Giphy API for gifs.
+The Page starts out with a button for each of the 7 deadly sins listed as buttons.
+Each time the user adds a sin, it creats a button.
+The gifs start paused, and click from the user will play them.

-This is page searches giphy and displays the results [See The App Live](https://mattroger.github.io/giphyGen/)
+[See The App Live](https://mattroger.github.io/giphyGen/)

 ## Motivation
+This project uses JavaScript ajax calls to an Giphy API to retrieve gifs using the search term labled on each button.

+## How To Use
-Click on a button with a sin in it and the page will search the giphy api for that search term using ajax.
+Click on a button with a sin in it and the page will search the Giphy API for that search term.
 The page will display 10 paused gifs.
 To play a gif, simply click on it, to pause it, click again.

 You can also create a sin using the input field.
 Simply type the sin you want and a button with that sin will appear.
 Click on the button to see the search results

-The goal of this project is to demonstrate usage of javascript functions to call and display an api's search results.

 ## Build Status
 complete :checkered_flag: